LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 - Default parameters
 - Destructuring assignment
 - <s>The spread operator</s>
-  (There aren't any good places to sue this.)
+  (There aren't any good places to use this.)
 - Template strings (template literals)

-Apply each of these new JS features where they are appropriate&mdash;meaning where they will simplify your code.
+Apply each of these new JS features where they are appropriate&mdash;meaning where they will simplify or in some way improve your code (readability, conciseness, elegance).